Compression Calf Sleeves

 Below is what the packaging touts in its copious list of features.

-Key Features
+Listed Key Features (my translation)

-- They are what they are (excellent feature).
+- They are what they are (❓ excellent 'feature').

-- Techno-babble saying they are tight.
+- Techno-babble saying they are tight and a bit grippy.

 - Hey, actual features (quick drying, and sunburn blocking).